aljaamiu/message-app/README.md

 NOTE: The below was not used in this project.
 --------------------------------------------------------------------------------------------------------------------------------------------------
-            I do have self developed packages that I use in my project to make things fast and avoid doing something I already did before \
+            I do have self developed packages that I use in my project to make things fast and avoid doing something I already did before. such as:
-            such as:
-             a my-sql-helper it works like sequelize with more personal futures which I can't get from sequelize package \
-             my-auth-helper which works like jwt plus bscrypt and in addition it manage sessions, all users activity logs and last activity tracking
+             a my-sql-helper it works like sequelize with more personal futures which I can't get from sequelize package. my-auth-helper which works like jwt plus bscrypt and in addition it manage sessions, all users activity logs and last activity tracking.